Stjepan Tomas

 Stjepan Tomas (born 6 March 1976) is a Croatian professional football manager and former player.
-His previous clubs include Dinamo Zagreb, Vicenza Calcio, Como, Fenerbahçe, Galatasaray and Rubin Kazan.
-He played as centre-back, and at one point of his career as defensive midfielder.
+His previous clubs include Dinamo Zagreb, Vicenza, Como, Fenerbahçe, Galatasaray and Rubin Kazan.
+He played as centre-back, and at one point in his career as defensive midfielder.

 Club career

-Tomas August 2007, he signed a two-year contract with Russian club FC Rubin Kazan, for a fee of €4.8 million.
-On 31 January 2010, he signed a contract with Turkish side Gaziantepspor until end of the season.
+In August 2007, Tomas signed a two-year contract with Russian club Rubin Kazan, for a fee of €4.8 million.
+On 31 January 2010, he signed a contract with Turkish side Gaziantepspor until the end of the season.
 Then he moved to Bucaspor, a newly promoted Süper Lig team.

 International career

 Tomas made his debut for Croatia in an April 1998 friendly match against Poland, coming on as a 60th-minute substitute for Tomislav Rukavina, and earned a total of 49 caps, scoring 1 goal.
 He was part of the team at the 2002 FIFA World Cup, where he played in all three games in the group stage before they were eliminated.
-He was also on the national squad at Euro 2004, but did not play any games in the tournament.
-He also played for the national team in their third and last game at the 2006 FIFA World Cup against Australia which became his final international appearance.
+He was also on the national squad at the Euro 2004, but did not play in any games.
+He also played for the national team in their third and last game at the 2006 FIFA World Cup against Australia, which became his final international appearance.

 Managerial career

 On 15 November 2019, Tomas was appointed manager of Turkish Süper Lig club Antalyaspor.

 On 21 June 2022, Tomas was appointed as Head Coach of Moldovan Super Liga club Sheriff Tiraspol.
 Four months later, on 25 October 2022, Tomas resigned from the role following the clubs first League defeat of the season, to Petrocub Hîncești, and two days before an away trip to Manchester United in the UEFA Europa League.

+On 22 July 2024, Tomas was appointed as manager of Saudi Pro League club Al-Okhdood.